valerieniloinsigh31/FitForWork_v1/README.md

 <b>Design</b>
 <b>Colour Scheme</b>
-The main colours used for Fit4Work: teal, black and white.
+The main colours used for Fit4Work: teal, fuschia, black and white.

+ I used fuschia and the hover effect to make certain items pop.

 Employed AdobeColour to refine the teal colours to be used on the website: https://color.adobe.com/search?q=teal#